Review articles on this site earn small revenue from purchasing products through affiliate links.

 Reopening of mountain huts overseas (Switzerland, Germany, Austria)

-Supporting the mountain huts and outdoor industry
+Supporting mountain huts and the outdoor industry

-[Coronavirus] #Mountain Hut Support Project
+[COVID-19] #Mountain Hut Support Project

-Let's all support the mountain hut, which provides the safety and security of climbers!
-"Yamagoya Aid Fund" | MOTION GALLERY
+Let's all support mountain huts that provide safety and security for climbers!
+"Mountain Hut Aid Fund" | MOTION GALLERY

-Tsurugizawa Hut
+Tsurugisawa Hut

-Tsurugizawa Hut
+Tsurugisawa Hut

-Sukō Fujikan Crowdfunding
+Summit Fujikan Crowdfunding

 null

-Outdoor Relief Team Request for cooperation
+Outdoor Volunteer Corps Request for Cooperation

-Regarding acceptance of support assistance for COVID-19 (Montbell)
+Acceptance of support grants for COVID-19 (Montbell)

-Don't succumb to the coronavirus!
-A shop support project in Hinohara Village, a Tokyo Satoyama | MOTION GALLERY
+Don't let COVID-19 get you down!
+A project to support businesses in Hinohara Village, a rural area of Tokyo | MOTION GALLERY